logicuniverse/manifesto/README.md

 ---

-## VIII.
+## VII.
 AI-Native Architecture: From Tokens to Topology

 LogicUniverse is the native habitat for Artificial Intelligence.
 By shifting from human-centric text to a 3-axis coordinate system, it transforms AI into an **"Atomic Architect" (for Edit-time Logic Evolution)** and a **"Reactive Intelligence Node" (for Runtime Signal Orchestration).**